apblack/GraceInPharo/Grace-Parser.package/GraceRootNode.class/README.md

-The root of the AST class hierarchy for Grace.
+The root of the subclass hierarchy for all of the Nodes that make up Grace's parse tree.
+The name GraceRootNode is determined by the %prefix, %root and %suffix declarations in the SmaCC grammar for the GraceParser.